 9 Ways to Start Investing in Real Estate

 About the author: G. Brian Davis is a real estate investor who has owned dozens of investment properties over the last 15 years.
-He’s also the co-founder of SparkRental.com, an online resource which provides free landlord education and video series for anyone looking to build passive income from rentals.
+He’s also the co-founder of SparkRental.com, an online resource that provides free landlord education and video series for anyone looking to build passive income from rentals.

-Interested in learning how to invest in real estate, but not sure where to begin?
+Interested in learning how to invest in real estate but not sure where to begin?

-At first glance, new investors tend to notice only one or two obvious options for getting started in real estate: flipping houses, or buying long-term rentals.
+At first glance, new investors tend to notice only one or two obvious options for getting started in real estate: flipping houses or buying long-term rentals.
 While these are the best-known real estate investment strategies, they’re far from the only two.